 That Impostor Syndrome came back with a vengeance.
 It wasn’t that my employer had chosen the wrong course for me, I wasn’t good enough.
 It never entered my head that employers might value the qualification even if some of my peers didn’t.
 My first thought was that the ONLY qualification I had ever obtained in my professional life was actually worthless.
 I was worthless.

 One positive thing that came out of this move towards Infosec was that I learned I had to take control of my own life and my own learning.
-It came from this blog post.
+It came from a blog post by a lady in the US who I only new as Tara, her website is no longer live, but you can read the post on The Internet Archive.
 I am not sure why this written text moved me so much, maybe it was because it gave me permission to fail.
 Whatever the reason, it did and I determined to learn and keep learning.

 Unfortunately, he left, but before he did, he put me in the role I am now in.
 He drove me to take another certification (CySA+), this time there was no malicious commentary, this time I was congratulated.
 It helped.
 It gave me a boost and a lift and it further reversed my feelings of doubt.